For orders placed after 22nd August 2025:

 The removal of de minimis started earlier this year with items made in China, by means of an executive order.
 Removal of de minimis was then scheduled to expand to all items on 1st July 2027 by one of the provisions in Trump's Big Bill.
 However, another executive order was used to bring this date forward to 29th August 2025, with only one month notice.

-For orders sent by courier after the removal of de minimis, we think the courier will probably require the recipient to pay the taxes plus an admin fee before delivery, as they currently do for packages on which import taxes are due.
+For orders sent by courier after the removal of de minimis, we think the courier will probably require the recipient to pay the taxes plus an admin fee before delivery, as they previously did for packages on which import taxes are due.

 If you buy from DX Engineering instead of directly from us, then import duties will be included in the price that DX Engineering charge you, there should be nothing extra to pay.
 DX Engineering have now raised their prices to account for the import duties.